There’s something magical about a basic one-pan dish. And something equally magical about orzo.

 Orzo is a favorite of mine.
 It soaks up all the flavor in this dish and is so comforting (and easy) to eat out of a meal prep container.

-I used Aidell’s chicken & apple sausage in this meal because it’s so tasty and cheap.
-But you can absolutely use whatever kind you like as well as vegan/vegetarian varieties if needed.
-The vegetarian sausage is usually found next to the tofu in most stores!
+You can see we love lemon, garlic, and broccoli together and they’re a classic combo with orzo.
+For this dish, I used Aidell’s chicken & apple sausage in this meal because it’s so tasty and cheap.
+You can use chorizo or even pancetta, which you can buy already diced!
+A classic sweet or hot Italian sausage would be good too.
+But you can absolutely use vegan/vegetarian varieties if needed or none at all.
+The vegetarian sausage is usually found next to the tofu in most stores.

 Feel free to also try tempeh with this meal to replace sausage, but note that you’ll absolutely need to season or marinate it well before cooking.

-How to double or add more volume to this orzo skillet:
+How to double or add more to this orzo skillet meal prep

 This lemon garlic orzo skillet can last for up to four days in the fridge and 3-6 months in the freezer.

-It’s best when reheated in the microwave for 90 seconds or on the stove, covered.
-Make sure to add a few drops of water or 2 teaspoons of broth before reheating because the orzo will have soaked extra moisture up.
+I find it’s best when it’s reheated in the microwave for 90 seconds or on the stove, covered.
+Make sure to add a few drops of water or 2 teaspoons of broth before reheating because the orzo like all pastas will soak up extra liquid and you’ll need to rehydrate it a bit when you’re reheating it.
 Sticking is normal!
-The extra water/broth will help.
+The extra water/broth (or even a little olive oil, too) will help.

-I also recommend adding more parmesan cheese or nutritional yeast on top before reheating!
+I also recommend adding more Parmesan cheese or nutritional yeast on top before reheating–that also helps!

 Happy prepping 🙂